 We license patent rights from third-party owners or licensees and if we fail to comply with our obligations in our intellectual property licenses, we could lose rights that are fundamental to our business.
-If such owners or licensees do not properly or successfully obtain, maintain or enforce the patents underlying such licenses, or if they retain or license to others any competing rights, our competitive position and business prospects may be adversely affected.

 We rely, and will continue to rely, on intellectual property rights licensed from third parties to protect our technology.
 We are a party to licenses that give us rights to third-party intellectual property that are necessary or useful for our business.
-In particular, we have a license from MGH to certain patent rights that relate to certain RNA repair technologies.
+For instance, we have a license from MGH to certain patent rights that relate to certain RNA repair technologies.
 Pursuant to this agreement, we have an exclusive, sublicensable and royalty-bearing license from MGH for the exploitation of the in-licensed intellectual property rights in all therapeutic indications in the field of cystic fibrosis.
-See "Business-Intellectual Property-License Agreement with MGH."
+See Item 4.B: "Business overview - Intellectual Property".
 We also intend to license additional third-party intellectual property in the future.

-Our licensing arrangement with MGH imposes diligence, development, regulatory and commercialization milestones, and royalty, insurance and other obligations on us.
-If we fail to comply with these obligations, MGH may have the right to terminate these agreements, in which case we might not be able to develop, manufacture or market any product that is covered by these agreements or may face other penalties under the agreements.
+Our licensing arrangements impose diligence, development, regulatory and commercialization milestones, and royalty, insurance and other obligations on us.
+If we fail to comply with these obligations, licensors may have the right to terminate these agreements, in which case we might not be able to develop, manufacture or market any product that is covered by these agreements or may face other penalties under the agreements.
 Such an occurrence could materially adversely affect the value of the product candidate being developed under any such agreement.
 Termination of this agreement or reduction or elimination of our rights under this agreement may result in our having to negotiate new or amended agreements with less favorable terms, or cause us to lose our rights under this agreement, including our rights to important intellectual property and technologies that form the basis of our RNA repair technology, which may then be in-licensed by one or more of our competitors.